SidetrekAI/sidetrek/README.md

 ## Quick Start

+If you're new to Sidetrek, the best place to start is our [Get Started](https://docs.sidetrek.com/get-started/overview) guide.

 ### Download and Install

 Download the latest release for your OS.
 After you install it, verify installation by checking the version